Diversification: Finance's only free lunch

 While the days of the 60/40 stocks to bonds portfolio may seem dated, the stock market’s roaring decade of dominance has come to an abrupt halt for now.
 Self-managed super fund portfolios with over-exposure to tech and growth stocks may have enjoyed a period in the sun but the past year hasn’t been so kind.
 A diversified portfolio is proving its importance now more than ever.

 A self-managed super fund gives owners the flexibility to invest in so much more than just stocks and bonds.
-Crypto, real estate and really any alternative asset class can sit beside the S&P 500 and treasuries in the modern super portfolio, a definite advancement from the portfolios constructed back when Gordon Gekko’s Wall St aired.
+Real estate, unlisted assets and really any alternative asset class can sit beside the S&P 500 and treasuries in the modern super portfolio, a definite advancement from the portfolios constructed back when Gordon Gekko’s Wall St aired.

 We look deeper into the world of diversification beyond just a textbook definition.